front-matter/bloggable/README.md

 # bloggable
-A Next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor, a Typesense full-text search, and comments via Discourse.
+A Next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor, a Typesense-powered  full-text search, and comments via Discourse.

 ## License